AM-WD/AMWD.Protocols.Modbus/README.md

 With this package you'll have anything you need to create your own client implementations.

+### [Proxy]

+The package contains a TCP and a RTU server implementation as proxy which contains a client of your choice to connect to.

 ### [Serial]

 This package contains some wrappers and implementations for the serial protocol.